AIRe-Platform/aire-id/README.md

 - `TOKEN_ENCRYPTION_KEY` The token encryption key shared between the platform instance modules.
 - `TOKEN_ISSUER` The token issuer host URL, the same as the service's host.
 - `TOKEN_AUDIENCE` Comma-separated list of audiences.
 (Optional)
+- `GLOBAL_RECOVERY_KEY` Encryption key for recovery data.
+This is optional and will make the user data accessable by the system administrators, but allows changing account passwords without losing the data.
 - `EmailDomainWhitelist` Comma-separated list of allowed email domains.
 Do not set to allow all domains.
 - `EmailSenderAddress` The sender address configured in ACS.